khanonjs/khanon.js/README.md

 ---
 A typescript game engine extending Babylon.js.

-Currently in ALPHA stage, the BETA will be here soon!
+Currently in ALPHA stage, BETA will be here soon!

 ---